IMBOLC Day, a respect for old tradition and culture

 Read more about Bengali culture 6 Interesting Facts About Pohela Boishakh, The First Day Of Bengali Calendar

 Valentine’s Day, a day that you can celebrate several times a year

-14 Feb 2017, we celebrate Valentine’s Day as romance day or couple day each year.
+14 February, we celebrate Valentine’s Day as romance day or couple day each year.
 We exchange gifts, cards, chocolates, flowers with our special someone.
 But the original theme of the day is different from the contemporary way of celebration.
-A saint, name as St. Valentine who beheaded by the emperor Claudius II for helping a couple.
-But the problem is there were a dozen of saints with the same name and beheaded as well.
+The emperor Claudius II beheaded a saint, St. Valentine for helping a couple.
+But the problem is there were a dozen saints with the same name and beheaded as well.
 Another interesting thing is Geoffrey Chaucer, the father of English Literature, mentioned about the celebration of St. Valentine’s feast day in his poem “Parliament of Foules,” which has no historical value.
 The fact is, Chaucer had a trend to describe imaginary things with realistic elements, like date, occurrences, etc. (source)

 Try another post Where To Go In August: List Of 6 World’s Popular Festivals

 Mother Language Day, a memoir of sacrificing life for language